-Guidelines for the Preparation and Submission of Dissertations (Fifth Edition)
+Guide for the Preparation and Submission of Theses and Dissertations (Sixth Edition)

-Department of Educational Leadership

-Dr. Landon R. Hadley, Director Email: lhadley@uncfsu.edu

-Telephone: (910) 672.2319

-1200 Murchison Road Fayetteville, North Carolina 28301 Butler Building, Room 340
+The Graduate School 1200 Murchison Road Fayetteville, North Carolina 28301 James M. Paige Alumni House www.uncfsu.edu/grad (910) 672-1112

+Revised: February 2020

-This revision of A Guide to the Preparation and Submission of Dissertations reflects the work of Dr. Abul Pitre, Dr. Landon R. Hadley, and Marva Boston.
+This edition of the Guide for the Preparation and Submission of Theses and Dissertations reflects the work of Drs.
+Landon R. Hadley, Abul Pitre, Alison Van Nyhuis, and Jasmine Williams.
+Thank you to the following for providing input on earlier editions: Drs.
+Stacye Blount, Miriam Chitiga, Nicole Lucas, Priscilla Manarino-Leggett, Noran L. Moffett, Timothy Moore, and Kimberly Smith-Burton.
 Thank you to Drs.
-Doreen B. Hilton, Viviette L. Allen, LaDelle Olion, Linda Wilson-Jones, and Tawannah Allen, the originators of this document, for laying the groundwork for student success in the E.d.
-D. program.

-Fayetteville State University reserves the right to change, delete, or add to any part of this publication as it deems necessary for the good of the University.
-Every attempt will be made to keep changes to a minimum and to communicate changes to all students.
+Tawannah G. Allen, Viviette L. Allen, Doreen B. Hilton, LaDelle Olion, and Linda Wilson-Jones, the originators of this document, for laying the groundwork for student success with theses and dissertations at Fayetteville State University (FSU).
+FSU reserves the right to change, delete, or add to any part of this publication as it deems necessary for the good of the university.